A Scientology Volunteer Minister Makes New Friends and Helps in Distant Lands

 A Dutch Scientologist and a Ugandan Christian priest work together to uplift local communities.

-JINJA, UGANDA, March 28, 2022 /EINPresswire.com/ -- Jinja is a city in Eastern Uganda on the shore of Lake Victoria, known for being located at the source of the Nile.
+LOS ANGELES, CALIFORNIA, UNITED STATES, March 29, 2022 /EINPresswire.com/ -- Jinja is a city in Eastern Uganda on the shore of Lake Victoria, known for being located at the source of the Nile.
 There, Samuel Richard Sembuya, a Christian priest, came across the Scientology website when searching for a way to help local communities overcome challenges.

 Uganda is home to some 2.5 million orphans.
 More than half the population is younger than 18 and just under 40 percent live in poverty.
 What’s more, the country often experiences mudslides, landslides and flooding.